Diabetes Mellitus Type 1 In Adults

 AFTER YOU LEAVE:

 - Insulin: You will need 1 or more doses of insulin each day.
 Insulin can be injected or given through an insulin pump.
 Ask your healthcare provider which method is best for you.
 You or a family member will be taught how to give insulin injections if this is the best method for you.
 Your family member can give you the injections if you are not able.
 Take your insulin as directed.
 Too much insulin may cause your blood sugar level to go too low.
+You will be taught how to adjust each insulin dose you take with meals.
+Always check your blood sugar level before the meal.
+The dose will be based on your blood sugar level, carbohydrates in the meal, and activity after the meal.

 - Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.